 Annabel Waugh, 2016 Charlie Bell Scholarship recipient, suffered from hydrocephalus as a young child which caused her to miss schooling while undergoing treatment.
 Thanks to the assistance and funding of the scholarship, Annabel is currently studying Biomedical Science at the University of Queensland and hopes to do medicine and clinical research down the track to help find a cure for the condition she has.

 - Applications close on 30th September each year (excluding QLD/NT)

-- Selection will be made by the Ronald McDonald House Awards Committee
+- The Ronald McDonald House Awards Committee will make selection

 - Attendance at the Awards Ceremony is required, where possible